 4. Connect with others about what’s going on.

 Dyscalculia is very common.
 By talking about what’s happening with people you trust, you might find out that others have had similar experiences.
-You can also find tips and support in our secure Understood Community.
+You can also find tips and support on Wunder, our free community app for parents.

 5. Let your child know it’s OK.